mjsir911/CrowdNet/docs/README.md

 You should see the contents of the repository's filesystem

+Then run virtualenv

+  virtualenv venv

+And turn on the virtual environment

+  source venv/bin/activate

+Finally, install the required modules

+  pip3 install -r requirements.txt

 ## Running the tests

-To run the automated test, navigate to the test directory and run the threeXNOR.py file
+To run the automated test, navigate to the test directory: ``cd test`` and run the functions.py file

-    python3 threeXNOR.py
+    python3 functions.py

 or

-    ./threeXNOR.py
+    ./functions.py

 ## Deployment